Search sheldonbrown.com and sheldonbrown.org

 Note, blips like this typically only affect a very short section of rim.
 If you have a longer "wide" part of the rim, it may be an indication that an old rim's braking surface is wearing thin from many miles of brake usage.
 Don't ride rims like this, they sometimes cause rapid, dangerous blowouts!

 The headset should be adjusted so as to prevent this sort of play.
-It is easiest to check this with the bike stationary: Lock the front brake and push the bike forward and backward, observing to see if the headset is wiggling.
-Sometimes it helps to rest your fingers lightly against the upper and lower headset races in turn to see if you can feel one part moving against another.
+It is easiest to check this with the bike stationary: Lock the front brake and push the bike forward and backward, observing to see whether the headset is wiggling.
+Sometimes it helps to rest a finger lightly against the upper and lower headset races in turn to see whether you can feel one part moving against another.

 Some handlebars have a reinforcing sleeve on the central section, which also acts as a built-in shim to fit the bars to the stem clamp diameter.
 The main part of the handlebar may occasionally move within this sleeve.
 I've had some success using Loctite ® for this: drip some on the bar where it disappears into the sleeve, then use a compressed-air blast to force it into the gap.
 Let it cure overnight before riding.